JovenGabriel/nisum-java-exercise/README.md

-### Building and running your application
+### Building and running the application

 #### Using Docker Compose

-When you're ready, start your application by running:
+When you're ready, start the application by running:
 `docker compose up --build`.

 #### Using Command Line